nikomc/nikomc.github.io/.ipynb_checkpoints/this-week-checkpoint.md

 ***

 Looking for previous "This Week in Synthetic Biology" posts?
 No problem!
-Just navigate to the "Search" page and type in "This Week".
-Previous posts will populate in the results, and are organized by week.
+[Click here](https://hiniko.io/tags/index.html#this+week) to view the full archive (posts are listed under the "this-week" tag).